Table of Contents

 To avoid the trap of legalism, we need to understand the relationship between the law and Grace.
 For salvation, God intended that the law and grace work in perfect harmony.
 The law points out sin, and grace saves from sin.
 No one can obey in his own power, but through the grace of Christ a believer can.
 Christians do not obey the law in order to be saved but because they are saved.
 Therefore, obedience through God’s grace is not legalism because true freedom comes only from obedience.
 It means freedom “from sin” (Romans 6:18).

 John describes the unity between the law and grace, “Here is the patience of the saints: here are they that keep the commandments of God, and the faith of Jesus” (Revelation 14:12).
-The saints are identified in the Bible as having four characteristics: (1) obedience to the commandments, (2) trusting the blood of the Lamb.
+The saints are identified in the Bible as having two characteristics: (1) obedience to the commandments, (2) trusting the blood of the Lamb to save and change them.

 Words and profession of faith are not enough.
 The true evidence of love is obedience.
 Jesus said, “Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven” (Matthew 7:21).